scala-phase/scala-orms/ScalaQuery/preso/sq.md

 * ... unless I can blame the documentation.
 * However, if you hurt yourself, or your machine, based on this presentation, it's *your* fault.
+* ... unless you can blame the documentation.

 !SLIDE smbullets incremental transition=fade